 - Did being “white” benefit me in any fucking way at all?
 NO.

 Let me tell you something.
 Throughout my life I’ve had to live in the very same low income areas that many other people do, and dealt with the same nonsense from police.
 I once spent a night in jail after being arrested for having a driver license that was a few days expired, which a judge dismissed.
-I’ received a ticket once for driving my mother’s car and showing her insurance policy, and had to go to court to get it dismissed.
+In another incident I received a ticket for driving my mother’s car and showing her insurance policy, and had to go to court to get it dismissed.
 I even got a ticket once for wearing my seatbelt “improperly” ( the way that it hung, it was covering my neck so I had put it under my armpit), and I had to take time off work to get that dismissed, too.
 And when I lived for a few months in the Watts neighborhood in Los Angeles (which is considered to be a ghetto) while consulting, I even had police pull shotguns on me while I was jogging; someone thought my weighted vest was a bomb vest, and they called the police on me, who jumped out of squad cars and pulled their guns before checking to see what was going on.
 So don’t tell me that I have been benefited by being born with any kind of privileges that somehow makes me immune from police incompetence.
 It hasn’t.
 Anyone living in low income areas has a higher chance of being hassled by police, because low income areas are high crime areas.
 I’ve had people call the police on me for just sleeping in my car by a park, so I fully understand how this works and have been subjected to the same kinds of harassment others believe is racially motivated.
 I don’t think it’s all racially motivated though, since I’m white and the same stuff happened to me when I lived in low income areas.
 It’s more because you look poor and out of place, and police view that as potential criminal activity; people don’t usually go jogging in ghettos and people don’t usually sleep in their cars there, either.

 So, if I can make something of myself despite the many obstacles that stood between me and my ambitions, then so can you.